 Saratoga Arms’ evening front desk manager, Jeff Apple, is an avid hiker.
 On his days off, he is usually on top of a mountain…far, far away from cell phone coverage.
 Jeff has offered to share four blog posts of great hikes in and around our Saratoga Springs, NY hotel.
 He starts off our six part series by discussing these four hikes, from easiest to most challenging.
 The first installment was Geyser Creek Trail, which is 2 miles from Saratoga Arms.
 His second post featured a beautiful hike in the Lake George Area at Sleeping Beauty.
 His third installment is a favorite of our guests, Hadley Mountain.
-For the fourth and his final installment, enter Jeff and Buck Mountain…
+For the fourth installment, enter Jeff and Buck Mountain…

 Buck Mountain is a quintessential Adirondack hike.
 It is located on the eastern shore of Lake George and provides some of the best views up and down the lake.
 The trailhead begins just south of Pilot Knob on County Route 32, just south of Pilot Knob Road, on the scenic eastern shore drive.
 It is a popular trailhead, which sometimes fills on busy weekend afternoons.